Hermann Volrath Hilprecht: Biography

 Afterwards he undertook the editing of the publications programme of the "Babylonian Expedition of the University of Pennsylvania"(=BE).
 This publication series incorporated also quantities of bought cuneiform tablets, acquired in Baghdad from the antiquities dealers which tried to undermine the efforts of continuing the US excavations.

 With announcing the discovery of the Temple Library of Nippur after finishing the fourth campaign, some other team members including the former expedition director John Punnett Peters built a strong opposition against Hilprecht who claimed "the cream" of nearly every important discovery as his work.
 Some American orientalists joined in and the so-called "Peters-Hilprecht-Controversy" was born.
+Peter's officially charged Hilprecht with inaccuracies and, worse, deception in relation to his Nippur publications and lectures.
+Hilprecht put the entire matter in the hands of the board of the University of Pennsylvania, which conducted an official examination, much like a modern court case, with all sides submitting their arguments and evidences.
+Hilprecht was fully cleared of the accusations brought against him and published full documentation of the hearings and all documents related to it in the publication "The So-Called Peters-Hillprecht Controversy."
 This fierce controversy fought in newspapers and even lectures prevented most of the research of the acquired material for the next years.

 After his resignation in 1911 of which (besides the "Peters-Hilprecht-Controversy") the main reason was the breakup of his bureau late in 1911.
 The numbered boxes were opened, confused and burned (including the files of the archaeological context).
 After this the publication series were changed to the "Publications of the Babylonian Section" (=PBS).
 Afterwards he returned to the United States, where he became a citizen.

 He died in Philadelphia in 1925.
 After his death his second wife, according to H. V. Hilprechts last will, handed over his collection of Babylonian antiquities to the University of Jena founding the "Frau Professor Hilprecht Collection of Babylonian Antiquities" (eventually Germanized under the regime of the Nazis in "Frau Professor Hilprecht Sammlung Babylonischer Altertümer") in remembrance of his first wife.
 It incorporates more than 2000 cuneiform tablets and pieces and the personal archive of him.
 One of the most recognized pieces is the "city map of Nippur" one of the earliest city maps recovered presumably from the late Kassite period.